westonruter/wp-user-photo/readme.txt

 Uploaded images may be moderated by administrators via the "Edit User" page.

-Localizations included for Spanish, German, Dutch, and Polish.
+Localizations included for Spanish, German, Dutch, Polish, and Russian.

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =
+*2008-05-29: 0.8.1*

+* Added localization for Russian (thanks Kyr!)

 *2008-05-17: 0.8.1*

 * Finally updated the plugin for WP 2.5.
 Note that it still worked for 2.5, it's just the admin interfaces needed to be updated.
 Also added <code>userphoto()</code> and <code>userphoto_thumbnail()</code> template tags.